QR4.4.8 Mass is Energy

 QR4.4 Quarks

-The matter we see is made of atoms whose mass comes almost entirely from nuclei made of quarks, so quarks not electrons represent the solidity associated with matter.
-Their charges also come in unexpected thirds for no known reason, that then conveniently add or cancel when they combine into positive protons or neutral neutrons.
-One proton plus one electron then combined to form the first atom, of Hydrogen, and other atoms arose when neutrons joined protons in their nuclei, again for a currently unknown reason.
-Quarks and electrons are then the basis of all matter, so does the previous theory of how mass and charge arise in electrons also explain quarks?
+Ordinary matter is made of atoms whose mass comes almost entirely from nuclei, so quarks not electrons represent the solidity of matter.
+Quark charges also come in unexpected thirds for no known reason, that conveniently add or cancel when they combine into positive protons or neutral neutrons.
+One proton and one electron then formed the first atom, of Hydrogen, and other atoms arose when neutrons joined protons in their nuclei, again for an unknown reason.
+Quarks are then the main constituent of matter, so does a processing model also explain them?
 If not, it fails as a model of matter.

 QR4.4.1 A Three-way Interaction